w-e-w/sd-webui-nudenet-nsfw-censor/README.md

 This is a [Stable Diffusion web UI](https://github.com/AUTOMATIC1111/stable-diffusion-webui) extension that uses [NudeNet](https://github.com/notAI-tech/NudeNet) to detect NSFW regions in an image, allowing for partial censoring of the image, useful when sharing images NSFW images on social media.

+### Changelog
+ - 20240109: fix issue where the detected region is not scaled correctly
+ - - this fix cause old horizontal and vertical multiplier to be incorrect, as such if you are upgrading from a previous version the multiplier will be reset new default of `1.0`

 ### Features
 - `Image generation` and `Live preview`
 - Auto and manual censor `Extras tab` tab